Clarifai/docs/docs/api-guide/advanced-topics/pagination.md

 The `page` params indicates the page number⁠—defaults to 1.
 The `per_page` params indicates the number of results that will be contained in each page⁠—defaults to 128.
 You can get up to 1,000 results per page.

-In the example below, we are getting all inputs and specifying to start at page 2 and get 20 results per page.
+In the example below, we are getting all inputs and specifying to start at page 2 and retrieve 20 results per page.

 :::info